Bhuvanadhana/flipkart/README.md

 where EXTRACT(YEAR from s.order_date)='2023'
 group by 1
 ```
---Get the count of returned orders by shipping provider in 2023.
+12.--Get the count of returned orders by shipping provider in 2023.
 ```sql
 select distinct delivery_status from shippings select * from sales